Programs Being Offered

 The Program Learning Outcomes of the program are

-• Communication: An ability to communicate effectively, orally as well as in writing, on complex engineering activities with the engineering community and with society at large, such as being able to comprehend and write effective reports and design documentation, make effective presentations, and give and receive clear instructions.
+- Communication: A: An ability to communicate effectively, orally as well as in writing, on complex engineering activities with the engineering community and with society at large, such as being able to comprehend and write effective reports and design documentation, make effective presentations, and give and receive clear instructions.

-• Project Management: An ability to demonstrate management skills and apply engineering principles to one’s own work, as a member and/or leader in a team, to manage projects in a multidisciplinary environment.
+- Project Management and Finance: Demonstrate Knowledge and understanding of engineering management principles and economic decision making and apply these to ones own work, as a member and leader in a team, to manage projects in multidisciplinary environments.

 Table 1.
 Mapping of PLOs with PEOs